Dragomir1401/METEO-MICROSERVICES-APP/README.md

 This project implements a weather data management system using a **Python Flask REST API** connected to a **MongoDB database**, containerized with **Docker**.
 The solution handles geographical data (countries, cities, temperatures) and provides a suite of API routes for managing these entities.

+### ⚠️ **Important:** Before running the Postman test collection make sure you run python3 utils/clear_database.py to clear all entries first if database does not start as fresh.

 ## How to Build & Run

 This project uses **Docker Compose** to manage and orchestrate the containers for the REST API, MongoDB database, and a MongoDB management utility (Mongo Express).
 Below are detailed steps on how to build and run the application.